BobAubouin/Python_Anesthesia_Simulator/README.md

 - To report a bug or request a feature please open an issue.
 - To contribute, you can fork the repository and ask for a pull request.

-If you want to contact me for any reason, I'm available by mail [mail](bob.aubouin-pairault@gipsa-lab.fr).
+If you want to contact me for any reason, I'm available by [mail](bob.aubouin-pairault@gipsa-lab.fr).

 ## Structure